skrivulskaya/ministerial-elopements/README.md

-# ministerial-elopements
+Mapping Ministerial Elopements
-Mapping ministerial elopements at the turn of the 20th century, a digital history project.
+An interactive digital history project designed to map ministerial elopements in the late 19th and early 20th centuries.
 All code and data are licensed MIT.